 College-level Challenges in a Community-minded Setting

-The Centralia/Chehalis Area Business Week Program is held annually in December and hosted at Centralia College.
+The Centralia/Chehalis Area Business Week Program is hosted at Centralia College.

 This program is required for student graduation and teams are composed of a mix of multiple schools, guided by a teacher and a company advisor from the surrounding business community.
 With a strong rivalry between the schools, it’s a healthy way for the community to come together and for young people to make lasting connections outside of their usual circle.